quinn-dougherty/declare/agent-digitalocean/README.md

 I then built out from `nixos-generate-config` on the box and enabled the hercules agent.

 I deploy with [`nixinate`](https://github.commatthewcroughan/nixinate) when I would like to do so manually, otherwise I use the `runNixOS` function from `hercules-ci-effects`.

+## Imperative assumptions

+This code currently assumes some imperative steps have been taken, like copying over a `hercules-ci-agent/secrets` directory manually.